WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 OVER THE RAINBOW
 Why Do We Bother

-Im Trying To Cook But My Body Is A Few Actions Before My Brain So I Haven't Technically Started
+Im Trying To Cook But My [[Skull/Concentrated Brain/Venting Or Something/Body\|Body]] Is A Few Actions Before My Brain So I Haven't Technically Started

 Eating Breakfast Out Of A Mug